AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="Polygon-cornerCount"></a>

 ### polygon.cornerCount : <code>number</code>
-Number of corners the Polygon has (i.e., a triangle has a cornerCount == 3).
+Number of vertices of a polygon.

 **Kind**: instance property of [<code>Polygon</code>](#Polygon)